spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 }
 ```

-Spring Cloud Stream has a property, called `spring.cloud.stream.function.definition` that takes a pipe or comma delimited list of functions which will be invoked in order.
+Spring Cloud Stream has a property called `spring.cloud.stream.function.definition`.
+It takes a pipe- or comma-delimited list of functions, which are invoked in order.

-When this property is set, the functional beans are automatically chained at the runtime.
+When this property is set, the functional beans are automatically chained at runtime.

 The functional composition happens in the following way: